The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 How should I prepare to testify at my Appeal Tribunal hearing?

 There are two parts to what you will say during the hearing.
-One is your testimony about the facts of the case – why you are no longer working at your last job.
-The other is presenting your argument about why the law supports your side of the case.
-This next section will address the first part, your testimony.
+One is your testimony about the facts of the case – why you were separated from work, whether or not you have been actively seeking work, etc. The other is presenting your argument about why the law supports your side of the case.
+This next section will address the first part - your testimony.

-The first step in preparing to testify is making sure you understand the issues that will be discussed in your hearing.
-Your hearing notice will say, “The issue(s) involved are” and list one or more issues (e.g. timeliness of appeal, voluntary quit, misconduct).
+The first step in preparing to testify is making sure you understand the issues that will be addressed in your hearing.
+Your hearing notice will say, “The issue(s) involved are. . . ” and list one or more issues (e.g. timeliness of appeal, voluntary quit, misconduct).
 The issues listed on your notice are the only issues that should be discussed in your hearing.

 Some things to remember while testifying: